aasmith/mac-wasd-keyboard/README.md

 Outstanding Issues
 ==================

-* The key next to control doesn't exist on Apple keyboards.
+* The key between right command and control doesn't exist on Apple keyboards.
   This is currently a second fn; maybe it should be something else?
-If used as fn, it can be physically swapped with the control key, as they are the same size on the WASD 104. (dimensions R1 1x1.25)
+If used as fn, it can be physically swapped with the control key, as they are the same size on the WASD keyboard. (both dimension R1 1x1.25)
 * The eject key shares F13.
 Should this become its own key, reducing the number of F-keys by one to F14?